Sustainability | Environment | Risk ManagementTCFD/TNFD

 At TDK, we have established the Enterprise Risk Management (ERM) Committee, chaired by an executive officer appointed by the President and CEO, to carry out company-wide risk management activities.
 The ERM Committee identifies company-wide risks in accordance with the "Risk Management Regulations."
 The long list of risks managed by the committee includes environment-related risks, and if these are assessed as significant through business risk analysis and evaluation, they are treated as management targets.

-The Safety & Environment Group, which leads the TDK Group's environmental activities, identifies risks and opportunities related to environmental items implements measures, and conducts monitoring.
+The Safety & Environment Group of the Quality Assurance HQ, which leads the TDK Group's environmental activities, identifies environmental risks and opportunities, implements measures, and conducts monitoring.

 3.3 Group-wide risk management process